 A Day in the life

-The student then comes back into the class and he or she has to guess what the activity was during that particular time period, for example: If they wrote down from 8 – 12 he went scuba diving, then he has to ask them questions to figure out what he did.
-So, he can ask yes or no questions, he can ask specific members or the whole group.
+The student then comes back into the class and he or she has to guess what the activity was during that particular time period, for example: If they wrote from 8 to 12 am he went scuba diving, then he has to ask them questions to figure out what the secret activity was.
+He can ask “yes” or “no” questions; he can ask specific members or the entire group.
 This is a fun way for the students to think about their schedules and to imagine what they could do with their time.

 Where’s my present?